adityathebe/adityathebe.com/content/Posts/networking-ip-route/index.md

   - Networking
 ---

-If you want to dip your feet into networking, IP routing is a good place to start.
+If you're looking to dip your toes into networking, IP routing is a great place to start.
 I think it's the sweet spot because it's low level and at the same time, not very alien - we have all heard of IP addresses.
-And not just that but IP routing is something that's much more applicable and relevant than starting from the very low level like the physical layer and data link layer can be a bit daunting.
+And not just that but IP routing is something that's much more applicable and relevant than starting from the very low level like the physical layer and data link layer.

-In this article, we'll be covering how a linux system decides to route packets out of it.
+In this article, we'll be covering how a linux networking stack decides to route packets out of it.
 We'll not be covering how the packets traverse the internet to reach their destination.
 Although, the concepts we'll cover will apply there as well.

 In short, we'll be covering the decision making process of the linux system when it needs to send out a packet.

 <div class="section-notes">